moggers87/proog/README.rst

 Status
 ------

-I'm still thinking things through.
+I'm still thinking things through, so a lot of things are either broken or just not implemented yet.
+File an issue if you have any questions!

 Wait, what about Salmon?
 ------------------------